Sami-Aml/flexistrive-website/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: >-
-      Empowering Your with IT Consultancy, App & Game Development, and Digital Strategies
+      Empowering You with IT Consultancy, App & Game Development, and Digital Strategies
     text: >
       FlexStrive is your trusted partner in driving digital transformation and